isomerpages/mlaw-marketingshopfront/_dispute-resolution/3-integrated-dispute-resolution-facilities.md

 ![maxwell chambers](/images/mock-15-maxwell.png)

-Parties seeking to resolve their disputes by alternative dispute resolution in Singapore can enjoy access to state-of-the-art support facilities at the **Maxwell Chambers**
+Parties seeking to resolve their disputes by alternative dispute resolution in Singapore can enjoy access to state-of-the-art support facilities at the **Maxwell Chambers**.

 Maxwell Chambers is the world’s first integrated Alternative Dispute Resolution (ADR) complex, housing both best-in-class hearing facilities as well as top international ADR institutions.